 //a[@name or @href] |

-Select all anchor tag(s) with the name and href attribute |
+Select anchors with a name or href attribute |

 //a | //div |

-Union of a and div tags |
+Union of all anchor and div elements |

-Description |
+| XPath | Description |

 //img[@id='myId'] |

-image element with @id= 'myId' |
+Image element with id equal to 'myId' |

 //img[@id!='myId'] |

-image elements with @id not equal to 'myId' |
+Image elements with id not equal to 'myId' |

 //img[@name] |

-image elements that have name attribute |
+Image elements that have a name attribute |

 //*[contains(@id, 'Id')] |